 Meet and network with other student leaders at the two-day student leadership conference, offered each fall.
 The conference includes sessions on conflict management, role modeling and a variety of hands-on workshops.

 Student Organization Leadership Positions

 The best way to learn how to become a leader is to lead!
-Pick one or more of our 60 student orgs and dive in: Each organization offers plenty of opportunities to take charge.
+Pick one or more of our 80 student orgs and dive in: Each organization offers plenty of opportunities to move into a leadership position.
 If you’re serious about leadership through student orgs, check out the Residence Hall Association and the Student Government Association.

 Landing an internship will allow you to get pre-professional work experience related to your career goals and interests.
 You’ll get to work alongside professionals who will lead by example.
 It’s different than a part-time job in that it has intentional learning goals and in some cases, you can even earn course credit.